 How to Stop Feeling and Believing That You're Not Good Enough

-Aug 05, 2021It’s said that the tone and words you use when you speak to your kids will one day be their inner voice.
+It’s said that the tone and words you use when you speak to your kids will one day be their inner voice.
 And I couldn’t agree more.
-When I think about the inner voice that has unconsciously operated in the background of my mind for over the last three decades, I often hear the words of my well-meaning yet teenage older brother, the responses of my achievement-oriented and encouraging father, the imperfect utterances of my elementary school teachers, and the critical voices of the TV that often ran in the background of the space in the living room of my childhood family home.
+When I think about the inner voice that unconsciously operated in the background of my mind for much of my life, I can still hear echoes of my well-meaning yet teenage older brother, the achievement-oriented encouragement of my father, the imperfect comments of elementary school teachers, and the constant messaging of the television that often played in the background of my childhood home.

 And though the intentions of each of these people, with the exclusion of the TV, were good ones, they nevertheless had a negative impact on me.
 My well-meaning older brother was perceived by parts of me to be a mean bully.
 My encouraging father was perceived by parts of me to be overbearing and never satisfied with my academic success.
 My 4th grade teacher who was generally my favorite was perceived in those insensitive moments to be an insensitive and uncaring woman.
 And that TV set.
 Oh let's not even go there.
 That television with all the pretty people and pretty lights may have been the worst influence of them all.